UCSD-E4E/website2.0/_posts/2024-06-26-2024-summer-research-students.md

   photo: assets/people/a.chugh.png
 - bio: Surangana Aryal is a rising junior at Howard University.
 She is majoring in Computer Science.
 This summer, she worked with the acoustics species identification.
 She was involved in building a dekstop application that would help the users better interact with the machine learning model.
 Besides that she also designed a database schema that would handle a very large amount of datas and metadatas related to the acoustic bird species.
 During her free time, she enjoys watching movies and tv shows.
   photo: assets/people/s.aryal.jpg
+- bio: Kaiying Han is a senior undergraduate major in Computer Engineering in the Chinese Univerisity of Hong Kong, Shenzhen.
+He is interested in computer vision and systems.
+This summer, he is working on developing a machine learning pipeline for semantic fish segementation in FishSense, which overcome underwater noise with image enhancement and depth guidance.
+Out of research, he enjoys TRPG and video games, and watching movies.
+  photo: assets/people/k.han.png

 ---